What are the skills needed to be a board director?

 - Compliance – ensuring the organization meets all its regulatory obligations, whether structural, behavioural or financial.

-- Risk management – identify the financial, operational, cultural and reputational risks faced by the organization and ensure that all necessary measures are taken to mitigate those risks.
+- Risk management – involves identifying the organization’s financial, operational, cultural, and reputational and ensuring that all necessary measures are taken to mitigate those risks.

-- Reputation management – having an understanding of and ensuring the communication of all decisions and actions taken by the organization.
+- Reputation management – understanding and ensuring the communication of all decisions and actions taken by the board and the organization.

-- Culture and social impact – the board should drive a clear direction for the internal and external culture of the organization, including their social and environmental impact.
+- Culture and social impact – the board must establish a definitive direction for the organization’s internal and external culture, encompassing its social and environmental impact.

 5 Skills valued by boards: considered as skills needed to be a board director

-There are some valuable common or core skills that boards consider must-haves for their board members.
-Therefore, you too, should consider them as skills needed to be a board director.
+Even though board composition will be unique to every organization, there are some valuable common or core skills that boards consider must-haves for their board members.
+Therefore, you should consider them as skills needed to be a board director.

 Skill 1- Strategic decision-making skills

-Given the far-reaching impact of the decisions made by the board on the organization and stakeholders, it is essential the board directors have strategic decision-making skills.
-When making decisions, they must consider the big picture, i.e. how their decisions relate to ‘stakeholders’ and the functioning framework.
-Stakeholders include the organization’s shareholders, creditors, employees, customers and the community in which it operates.
+Given the far-reaching impact of the board’s actions on the organization and its stakeholders, it is essential for directors have strategic decision-making skills.
+When making decisions, they must consider the big picture—specifically, how their choices impact stakeholders and align with the organization’s operational framework.
+Stakeholders include the organization’s shareholders, creditors, employees, customers, and the community in which it operates.

 Skill 2 – Analytical skills

-Analytical skills refer to the ability to research, collect and analyze information to form complex deductions.
+Analytical skills refer to the ability to research, collect and analyze information to make complex deductions.
 A board member with strong analytical skills can interpret data and gain the knowledge required to suggest solutions for complex problems.
 At the board level, they need to be able to calculate risks and understand the impact of events and decisions.
-Strong analytical skills also contribute to directors identifying opportunities that stimulate opportunities and growth.
+Strong analytical skills also help directors to identify opportunities that stimulate growth.

 Skill 3 – Adaptability

-It is essential that a modern board director is adaptable on not set in their ways.
-They need skills to respond to changes within the industry, organization, workplace, board and also technology.
-Adaptability at the board level includes being able to adjust quickly to changes but also to foster and lead change management strategies for the organization.
+It is essential that a modern board director be adaptable and not set in their ways.
+They need skills to respond to changes within the industry, organization, workplace, board and technology.
+Adaptability at the board level includes adjusting quickly to changes and fostering change management strategies for the organization.

 Skill 4 – Accounting and financial literacy

-Board directors need to be financially literate and, together with an understanding of the organization’s business operations, be willing to ask questions.
-Board directors need to be familiar with a number of financial statements, including balance sheets, income statements, cash flow statements, statements of shareholders’ equity, company interim and annual reports.
+Board directors need to be financially literate, understand the organization’s business operations, and be willing to ask questions.
+They should also be familiar with several financial statements, including balance sheets, income statements, cash flow statements, statements of shareholders’ equity, company interim and annual reports.

 Skill 5 – Business acumen